Yakutpura

-Named by the Nizam of Hyderabad, the word Ya·kut (yä-koot), from Yakutpura, is derived from the Persian word Yakut meaning the precious stone "ruby."
+Named by the Nizam of Hyderabad, the word Ya·kut (yä-koot), from Yakutpura, is a Persian word for ruby.

 Hyderabad is known as the "City of Pearls".
 During the era of the 7th Nizam (Mir Osman Ali Khan), the Hyderabad State was a business market of gems and pearls.
 Yakutpura was one of the parts of the Nizam's State and hence its name was coined.
 A part of Yakutpura is also called Brahmin-wadi where Brahmins live.

 Commercial area

-Yakutpura is one of the largest areas of the Old City.
+Yakutpura is one of the largest neighbourhoods of the Old City.
 It is situated close to the historic sites of Charminar and Mecca Masjid.
 Yakutpura is connected to Dabeer Pura through one of the oldest bridges (flyover) in Hyderabad.
-In addition, the area is well connected to public transports, as it is home to a MMTS train station.
+In addition, the area is well connected to public transports, as it is home to an MMTS train station.
 The local language is Telugu, but Hindi and English are commonly spoken and understood.
 Yakutpura is also close to the Bibi ka Alawa, HEH Nizam's Museum, and Salarjung Museum.

 Yakutpura comes under the South Zone of Hyderabad.
-The South Zone, also called Old City or Purana Shahar, is a shopping area.
-Most of Hyderabad's historical sights are in the South Zone.
+The South Zone, also called Old City or Purana Shahar, is a shopping area and also home to most of Hyderabad's historical sights.
 Other areas in the South Zone include Charminar, Patthargatti, Afzalgunj, Shalibanda, Falaknuma, Dabirpura, and Purani Haveli.

-Mumtaz Ahmed Khan was a previous MLA of Yakutpura.
-The current MLA is Ahmed Pasha Quadri.
+Syed Ahmed Pasha Quadri was a previous MLA of Yakutpura.
+The current MLA is Jaffar Hussain Mehraj of All India Majlis-e-Ittehadul Muslimeen.

 Hospitals and public health

 Apart from numerous clinics, there are few hospitals located in Yakutpura, including one of the city's oldest children's hospitals the Durru Shehvar Children's & General Hospital.
-Princess Esra Hospital at MoghulPura, Owaisi Hospital at Chandrayangutta, and Osmania Hospital at Afzal Gunj are all nearby.
+Princess Esra Hospital at MoghulPura, Owaisi Hospital at Chandrayangutta, Jaferia Hospital at NoorKhan Bazar and Osmania Hospital at Afzal Gunj are all nearby.